 Please note: I do not know much about job roles outside of Digital Forensics & Incident Response (DFIR).
 If you know you want to be in Cybersecurity but aren’t sure what area you want to be in, or if you’re interested in a field other than DFIR, here are some resources.

 The following is my advice for getting into the Digital Forensics & Incident Response (DFIR) field.
-I have also posted links to the advice more experienced DFIR professionals have offered via blog posts and webcasts.
+I have also posted links to the advice other DFIR professionals have offered via blog posts and videos.

 - Build a home lab to become familiar with DFIR tools.
 It can be as simple as using VirtualBox or VMware on a computer along with DFIR related distros.
 Check out The Evolution of My Home Lab: From Break-Fix to Forensics and How to Incorporate Home Lab Experience Into Your Resume.
 For home lab ideas, and to ask questions, there is a home lab community on Reddit.
 They also have a Discord Server.